-Sample answer: Three to 12 years depending on the IUD, but you can have it removed at any time for any reason.
+Sample answer: Three to 12 years depending on the IUD, but you can have it removed anytime for any reason.
 The non-hormonal, copper IUD (brand name Paragard) is effective for at least 12 years.
 All of the hormonal IUDs contain the same hormone, levonorgestrel (LNG), and how long they are effective for depends on how much hormone is in the IUD.
-IUDs with more hormone to start with, such as Mirena and Liletta, are effective for up to seven years, while Skyla which has the lowest dose of hormones to start is only effective for up to three years.
+IUDs with more hormone to start with, such as Mirena and Liletta, are effective for up to eight years, while Skyla which has the lowest dose of hormones to start is only effective for up to three years.

 Can an IUD be used after unprotected sex?

 Sample answer: Yes, placement of a copper IUD (Paragard) or an IUD with 52mg of LNG (Liletta and Mirena) is more than 99% effective as emergency contraception (EC), which means that it prevents pregnancy before it starts.

 Either of these three IUDs (Paragard, Liletta, or Mirena) can be placed up to five days after unprotected sex and can be continued without the need for a backup method.
 The other LNG-containing IUDs (Skyla and Kyleena) have not been studied for use as EC, so we don’t know if they work in that way.

 Does the amount of hormones in an IUD change the side effects?

 Sample answer: All hormonal IUDs have the same hormone in them, so the most common side effects are similar—irregular, unpredictable vaginal bleeding that usually becomes lighter over time and no bleeding at all for some users.
 All of the IUDs have very low doses of hormones (significantly lower than other hormone-containing methods), and they don’t have estrogen so there are no estrogen-related side effects, such as breast tenderness.